brendon/positioning/README.md

 The above assumes that your items are scoped to a parent table called `lists`.

+If you have a polymorphic `belongs_to` then you'll want to add the type column to the index also:

+`add_index :items, [:listable_id, :listable_type, :position], unique: true`

 The Positioning gem uses `0` and negative integers to rearrange the lists it manages so don't add database validations to restrict the usage of these.
 You are also restricted from using `0` and negative integers as position values.
 If you try, the position value will become `1`.
 If you try to set an explicit position value that is greater than the next available list position, it will be rounded down to that value.

 ### Declaring Positioning